infotexture/ot-mkdocs-demo/docs/parameters/dita-command-arguments.md

 -   **--resource=file -r file**

+    Specifies resource files.

+    This argument corresponds to the common parameter [args.resources](parameters-base.md#args.resources).

-    Convert partial documentation sets by processing input with additional resources.
+    Resource files can be used to convert partial documentation sets by processing input with additional information.

     For example, to process a single topic file with a map that contains key definitions, use a command like this: